 - B. Property - 1.
-Basics - a.
-Be able to identify the major services provided by the following independent rating organizations: - i.
-Insurance Services Office (ISO) is the advisory organization that develops forms for the standard market; and, - b.
-Be able to recognize the principal risk management methods used to identify loss exposures, and the advantages and disadvantages of each method. - c.
-Be able to identify the difference between direct and indirect (consequential) property losses. - d.
+Basics.
+Be able to - a.
+Be able to identify the major services provided by the following independent rating organizations (e.g. AM Best and Moodys): - b. - Insurance Services Office (ISO) is the advisory organization that also develops standard forms for the standard market; and, - bc.
+Be able to recognize the principal risk management methods used to identify loss exposures, and the advantages and disadvantages of each method.

+- ed.
+Be able to identify the difference between direct and indirect (consequential) property losses. - de.
 Be able to recognize common indirect loss exposures. - e.
 Be able to identify the methods commonly used by risk managers to deal with risk. - f.
 Be able to identify the terms of expense, loss, and combined ratios. - g.
-Be able to identify the following terms: - i. "all-risk" (an old term still commonly used and understood within the insurance industry, but a term often misunderstood by the general public);

-- ii. "open peril" / "special form" (terms commonly used in place of "all-risk" in today's policies); - iii. "named peril"; and, - iv. "concurrent causation." - h.
+Be able to identify the following terms: - i. "all-risk" (an old term still commonly used and understood within the insurance industry, but a term often misunderstood by the general public); - ii. "open peril" / "special form" (terms commonly used in place of "all-risk" in today's policies); and, - iii. "named peril" (e.g. basic, broad, and special); and, - iv. "concurrent causation." - h.
 Be able to identify the terms and differentiate between: - i. short rate / flat rate / prorate cancellation; - ii. cancellation / non-renewal / lapse; and, - iii. unearned / earned premium and be able to identify their correct computation. - i.
 Be able to differentiate between the terms "judgment rating," "merit rating," and "manual rating." - j.
 Be able to identify and apply the meaning of claims terms (e.g., first party, third party, subrogation, arbitration, etc.). - k.
 Be able to identify the definition of the term "loss reserve," e.g. estimate of the amount an insurer will pay for a claim. - I. Be able to identify the requirements to be met to assign a policy from one insured to another. - m.
 Be able to differentiate between property and liability insurance coverages. - n.
 Be able to identify a definition of "loss cost rating" and the reason for its use. - o.
-Be able to identify: - i. the requirement for an insurable interest to exist, section 280 of the CIC; - ii. when insurable interest is required to exist under property insurance policies, section 286 of the CIC; and, - iii. that contingent or expectant interests are not insurable, section 283 of the CIC. - p.
-Be able to apply the term "concurrent cause" to a loss where two perils are involved the same time and one peril is covered and the other is excluded.
+Be able to identify: - i. the requirement for an insurable interest to exist, section 280 of the CIC; and, - ii. when insurable interest is required to exist under property insurance policies, section 286 of the CIC; and, - iii. that contingent or expectant interests are not insurable, section 283 of the CIC. - p.
+Be able to apply the term "concurrent cause" to a loss where two perils are involved the same time and one peril is covered and the other is excluded. - 2.
+Be able to identity: - a. the requirements and definitions of the California Residential Property Insurance Disclosure statement, Sections 10101 and 10102 of the CIC; - b. that the form contains only a general description of coverages and is NOT part of the residential policy; and, c. replacement costs and building code upgrade options.